 Apple has filed for a motion to get the testimony of Xbox executive, Lori Wright dismissed.
 Bloomberg reports that the Cupertino tech giant is asking Judge Yvonne Gonzalez Rogers to make “an adverse credibility finding against Wright” over suspicion of colluding with Epic Games.

 During the first week of the trial, Lori Wright testifies against Apple’s App Store review policy.
-Using Netflix and Shadow apps as examples, the Xbox executive accused the Cupertino tech company of unfailingly denying xCloud gaming on iOS.
+Using Netflix and Shadow apps as examples, the Xbox executive accused the Cupertino tech company of unfairly denying xCloud gaming on iOS.

 Apple alleges Epic and Microsoft are colluding